Webhooks

 8. Click Create.

 A webhook is created.
-You can update or delete the webhook if needed.
+You can update its configuration or delete it if needed.

 Creating a PUSH Webhook